routejs/docs/Routing.md

 });
 ```

-If we set default host to all routes and middlewares then they are executed only when the request host and path is matched.
+If we set default request host to all routes and middlewares, then they are only executed when the request host and path both are matched.

 Example: